 It’s estimated that the average office worker receives at least 121 new emails every single day.
 Many of these go unopened and unread and can become lost and buried in inboxes as the employee simply may not have time to open and react to or respond to every new item that arrives in the inbox.

-Many emails that are sent are corporate spam or marketing materials.
-Other times they might be sent to the entire organization, such as an outage notification for a particular software program that should have only been directed to a specific group of employees.
-Many workers CC or BCC in multiple people who don’t need to be included in the email in the first place.
-Other times someone will respond everyone CC’d in on an email with a short, irrelevant answer like “thanks!”.
+Many workers CC or BCC multiple people who don’t need to be included in the email in the first place.
+Other times, someone will respond to everyone CC’d in on an email with a short, irrelevant answer like “thanks!”.
 These all add up, every single day.

 The constant interruption of new emails arriving is distracting for many workers and can cause them to lose focus on the task they were initially performing when the new email arrived.

-Gallup research found that email was one of the biggest sources of workplace disruption that leave workers feeling as though they aren’t getting through the tasks on their “to-do” lists as quickly as they would like each day.
+Gallup research found that email was one of the biggest sources of workplace disruption that leaves workers feeling as though they aren’t getting through the tasks on their “to-do” lists as quickly as they would like each day.

 The research suggests that it can take a worker as long as 23 minutes and 15 seconds to completely refocus on the original task when they’ve been interrupted… one of the perils of our multi-tasking modern work culture.